 Shops in Melbourne open from 0900 to 1730 hours during the week with late night shopping on Thursday and Friday until 2100 hours.
 The closest Shopping Centre to the MCEC is DFO South Wharf which runs discounts all year round and offers more than just shops to explore.

 Tipping is not as widespread or regulated in Australia as it is in other parts of the world.
 Tipping is at your prerogative; a reward for service.
 A gratuity of about 10% is usual in restaurants if good service is received.
 Tips for taxis are regarded as optional.

-Gold Coast is 10 hours ahead of Greenwich Mean Time.
+Melbourne is 10 hours ahead of Greenwich Mean Time.

 Banking and Currency